createcandle/voco/README.md

 Work on Voco was supported by the Creative Industries Fund NL and the European Union, via their support for the Candle privacy friendly smart home project. https://www.createcandle.com

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme, under grant agreement No 786641.